Beef and Mutton from the Carmarthenshire hills

-Our aim is to bring you the best beef and mutton you have ever tasted.
-Our animals are fed all year round on grass, with no grain supplements.
-Slow growth means a better joint of meat.
-Wernlwyd is not certified organic but we employ organic principles.
+Our aim is to bring you the best beef and mutton you will ever taste.
+The secret is (1) older animals, (2) grass-feeding and (3) super-ageing after slaughter.
+Wernlwyd (Eng: Grey Alders) is not certified organic but we employ organic principles.
 Our pasture has not been reseeded for years, most of it for generations.
 Over that time it has become naturalised with wild grasses and flowers.
-That brings higher welfare and impacts on the quality of our finest leg of mutton.
+That brings higher welfare and improves quality.

 Here at Wernlwyd, we are in no hurry to finish our stock and get it to slaughter.
 Most of the lamb you see on supermarket shelves will be lucky if it was six months old.
 That may maximise profits for the farmer, but we know an extra couple of winters brings maturity, size and improved taste.
-Once killed and cooled, we’ve hung our mutton for eight weeks – 56 days – so the enzymes could develop its tenderness and flavour.
+Once killed and cooled, we’ll hang our mutton for six weeks – 42 days – so the enzymes can develop its tenderness and flavour.

 Contrary to what you might hear, the environmental impact of raising sheep and cattle is low.
 Our animals hang out in fields during the summer and eat silage, harvested grass, in winter.
 They are NEVER ‘finished’ on grain in ‘feed-lots’.